ISAC-SIMO/ISAC-SIMO-Django-Backend/docs/developer-guide.md

 - IBM_BUCKET = COS Bucket Name
 - IBM_BUCKET_TOKEN = COS Key/Token
 - IBM_BUCKET_CRN = COS Bucket CRN
+- IBM_BUCKET_PUBLIC_ENDPOINT = COS Bucket Public Endpoint (Bucket access policies should have "Public Access" enabled as an "Object Reader")
 - PROJECT_FOLDER = Specify the Relative Path to Project Folder (e.g. /home/username/isac).
 Do not end the path with closing front or back slash ('/' or '\')
 - MAINTENANCE = Enable or Disable Maintenance Mode
 - PASSWORD = A Secret Password used for Webhook Requests